-- the nature of the industry and sector, control environment and business performance including the design of the group's remuneration policies, key drivers for directors' remuneration, bonus levels and performance targets; - the group's own assessment of the risks that irregularities may occur either as a result of fraud or error as approved by the Board; - results of our enquiries of management, internal audit, the directors and the Audit and Risk committee about their own identification and assessment of the risks of irregularities, including those that are specific to the group's sector; - · any matters we identified having obtained and reviewed the group's documentation of their policies and procedures relating to: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance, including in relation to Russian Sanctions (described in the Audit and Risk Committee report on page 76 and in note 4 to the financial statements, and defined in the Glossary on page 200; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; - the internal controls established to mitigate risks of fraud or non-compliance with laws and regulations; - the matters discussed among the audit engagement team including significant component audit teams and relevant internal specialists, including tax, valuations, pensions, ESG, and IT specialists regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.
+- the nature of the industry and sector, control environment and business performance including the design of the group's remuneration policies, key drivers for directors' remuneration, bonus levels and performance targets; - the group's own assessment of the risks that irregularities may occur either as a result of fraud or error as approved by the Board; results of our enquiries of management internal guidit, the directors and the Audit and Pisk committee about their own identification. - results of our enquiries of management, internal audit, the directors and the Audit and Risk committee about their own identification and assessment of the risks of irregularities, including those that are specific to the group's sector; any matters we identified having obtained and reviewed the group's documentation of their policies and procedures relating to: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance, including in relation to Russian Sanctions (described in the Audit and Risk Committee report on page 76 and in note 4 to the financial statements, and defined in the Glossary on page 200; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; the internal controls established to mitigate risks of fraud or non-compliance with laws and regulations; - the matters discussed among the audit engagement team including significant component audit teams and relevant internal specialists, including tax, valuations, pensions, ESG, and IT specialists regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.